alexlarner/Recipes/Yeast Breads/Cinnamon Rolls.md

 1. Preheat oven to 350° F.
 1. Set pans in a warm place and let rise until nearly doubled (1-2 hours)
 1. Bake rolls in preheated oven until golden brown, about 40 minutes.
-1. Mix powdered sugar, melted butter, vanilla, and 2 tablespoons water until a thick icing forms.
+1. Mix sugar, melted butter, vanilla, and 2 tablespoons water until a thick icing forms.
 Add 1 extra tablespoon of water if the mixture is too thick.
 1. Pour and spread icing on rolls while they’re still hot.